Contact Us for a Free Consultation 703-352-9044

 Reckless Driving cases for adults are heard in the General District Court.
 The presiding judge in the General District Court in Woodstock is Judge Amy Tisinger.
 The other judges in the General District Court are Mr. Stanley Hart, Mr. Kenneth Alger II, Mr. Christopher Collins, and Ms. Mary Louise Costello Daniel.
 Judge Amy Tisinger also sits in Clarke County, Virginia.

 Reckless Driving in Virginia is a Class 1 misdemeanor.
 It is punishable by zero to twelve months in jail, a fine of up to $2,500.00, and/or loss of driving privileges in Virginia for up to six months.
 It is a 6 point demerit conviction with the Virginia DMV and stays on a Virginia driving record for 11 years.
 The most common form of Reckless Driving charged in this county is Reckless Driving by Speed.
 This is charged when a driver drives over 85 miles per hour or 20 or more miles over the speed limit.
 Other forms of Reckless Driving include Faulty Brakes, Passing a School Bus, and Reckless Driving by Conduct (Endangering Life, Limb, or Property).
+Reckless Driving by Conduct is usually charged when there is a traffic accident.

 Reckless Driving charges in Virginia generally require that the defendant appear in court to respond to the charges.
 Each county is different and has its own rules about when defendants must appear or may be represented in their absence by a licensed Virginia lawyer.
-In this county, the lawyer may appear on the client's behalf in high speed cases.
+In this county, the lawyer may appear on the client's behalf in some high speed cases.
 The law office will as a precaution contact the prosecutor's office to determine if the defendant's appearance may be waived.
 The law office has done this in cases over 90 miles per hour (90, 92, 93, etc.).
 The lawyer will then advise the client ahead of the court date if it is possible to avoid an appearance.

 The law office recommends that the client complete a driver improvement course, get a copy of their driving record, and obtain a speedometer calibration of their vehicle before the court date.
 In this county, the judges prefer that the client complete an in-person driver improvement course approved for Virginia rather than an online class.
 You will be given a certificate of completion for the class which may be printed and presented by the lawyer to the Judge and prosecutor.

 If the speed cited on the Reckless Driving Summons is very high, the law office may suggest completing community service with a non-profit entity.
 The non-profit can write a letter on its letterhead stating the number of hours performed.
+Contact the law office for helpful suggestions on the number of hours needed for your particular case and where it may be performed.

 Contact the law office for a free initial consultation at 703-352-9044 if you have a pending Reckless Driving case in the county of Shenandoah.
 The lawyer will advise you of what needs to be done before court to prepare for your case and get the best outcome.
-Attorney Yeargan has 24 years of experience handling criminal and traffic matters in the State of Virginia.
+Attorney Yeargan has 25 years of experience handling criminal and traffic matters in the State of Virginia.
 The law office offers in-person office consultations to personally review your case, as well as reasonable flat fee rates.

 Areas Served by the Law Firm

-The law office serves clients throughout Virginia including those in the following localities: Fairfax City; Fairfax County including Annandale, Burke, Centreville, Herndon, and Vienna; the City of Alexandria; Arlington County including Arlington; the City of Falls Church; Augusta County, including Staunton; Fauquier County including Warrenton; Frederick County including Winchester; the City of Fredericksburg; Loudoun County including Ashburn and Leesburg; Clarke County, including Berryville; Fluvanna County, including Palmyra, Prince William County including Occoquan, Triangle, Quantico, Woodbridge, Dumfries, Haymarket, and Manassas; Spotsylvania County including Lake Wilderness and Spotsylvania Courthouse; Stafford County including Stafford, Aquia Harbour, and Falmouth; Warren County including Front Royal; Shenandoah County, including Woodstock; Rappahannock County, including Washington; Madison County; Greene County, including Stanardsville; Fluvanna County, including Palmyra; Caroline County, including Bowling Green; Hanover County; King and Queen County; New Kent County; City of Hopewell; Prince George County; York County, including Yorktown; Chesterfield County; Henrico County; Westmoreland County, including Montross; King George County; Greensville County, including Emporia; Prince George's County; and Sussex County.
+The law office serves clients throughout Virginia including those in the following localities: Fairfax City; Fairfax County including Annandale, Burke, Centreville, Herndon, and Vienna; the City of Alexandria; Arlington County including Arlington; the City of Falls Church; Augusta County, including Staunton; Fauquier County including Warrenton; Frederick County including Winchester; the City of Fredericksburg; Loudoun County including Ashburn and Leesburg; Clarke County, including Berryville; Culpeper County; Fluvanna County, including Palmyra; Prince William County including Occoquan, Triangle, Quantico, Woodbridge, Dumfries, Haymarket, and Manassas; Spotsylvania County including Lake Wilderness and Spotsylvania Courthouse; Stafford County including Stafford, Aquia Harbour, and Falmouth; Warren County including Front Royal; Shenandoah County, including Woodstock; Rappahannock County, including Washington; Madison County; Greene County, including Stanardsville; Fluvanna County, including Palmyra; Caroline County, including Bowling Green; Hanover County; King and Queen County; New Kent County; King William County; City of Hopewell; Prince George County; York County, including Yorktown; Chesterfield County; Henrico County; Westmoreland County, including Montross; King George County; Greensville County, including Emporia; Prince George's County; Dinwiddie County; and Sussex County.

 Menu